Blog /

 How many supervised driving hours does South Carolina require?

-South Carolina requires 40 total supervised driving hours, with 10 of those at night.
+South Carolina requires 40 total supervised driving hours.
+10 must be at night and 30 during the day.

 What counts as night driving in South Carolina?

-Night driving in South Carolina is defined as midnight to 6 AM.
-You’ll need 10 hours of night driving.
+Night driving in South Carolina is defined as 6 pm to 6 am (adjusts for daylight saving time).
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in South Carolina?